Golden Valley Formation

 The Golden Valley Formation is a stratigraphic unit of Late Paleocene to Early Eocene age in the Williston Basin of North Dakota.
 It is present in western North Dakota and was named for the city of Golden Valley by W.E.
 Benson and W.M.
 Laird in 1947.
 It preserves significant assemblages of fossil plants and vertebrates, as well as mollusk and insect fossils.

+History

+The Golden Valley Formation was named in 1947.

+Between 1958–61, a large field expedition conducted by the Yale Peabody Museum recovered a plethora of crocodilian remains from the White Butte and Turtle Valley sites (collectively referred to as the South Heart Locality) within the Golden Valley Formation.

 Stratigraphy

 The Golden Valley Formation is present as a series of outliers in western North Dakota.
 It is underlain by the Sentinel Butte Formation and unconformably overlain by the White River Group.
 It reaches thicknesses of up to 122 m and is subdivided into two members: the Bear Den Member (lower) and the Camels Butte Member (upper).

 Lithologies

 The base of the Bear Den Member consists of kaolinitic claystone, mudstone and sandstone that weather to white, light grey, orange, and purple.
 These are overlain by grey or brownish carbonaceous sediments and, in some areas, a bed of lignite (the Alamo Bluff lignite).
 In places the sequence is capped by a siliceous bed (the Taylor bed) that represents a weathering surface or paleosol.
 The Bear Den Member reaches a maximum thickness of about 15 m.

 The Camels Butte Member consists of montmorillonitic and micaceous claystone, siltstone, lignite, poorly cemented sandstone and conglomerate.
 The upper part includes a massive fluvial sandstone that caps many of the major buttes in southwestern North Dakota.
 The Camels Butte Member reaches a maximum thickness of about 107 m.